86th Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 43.74 million people over its length, which was a 6% increase from the previous year's ceremony.
 An estimated 72 million total viewers watched all or part of the awards.
 The show also earned higher Nielsen ratings compared to the previous telecast with 24.7% of households watching over a 38 share.
 In addition, the program scored a higher 18-49 demo rating with a 13.3 rating over a 33 share among viewers in that demographic.
-It is the second highest-rated Oscars telecast on 21st-century U.S. television, trailing only behind the 72nd ceremony held in 2000.
+It was the highest-rated Oscars telecast since the 72nd ceremony held in 2000 and the highest-rated non-sport program in American television since "The Last One", the series finale of Friends, which aired in May 2004.

 In July 2014, the ceremony presentation received eight nominations for the 66th Primetime Emmys.
 The following month, the ceremony won one of those nominations for Outstanding Art Direction for a Variety, Nonfiction, Reality, or Reality-Competition Program (Derek McLane, Joe Celli, and Gloria Lamb).

-In Memoriam
+"In Memoriam"

-The annual In Memoriam tribute was presented by actress Glenn Close.
+The annual "In Memoriam" tribute was presented by actress Glenn Close.
 The montage featured an excerpt of the main title from Somewhere in Time by composer John Barry.
 At the conclusion of the tribute, singer Bette Midler performed her song "Wind Beneath My Wings" from the film Beaches.
 Before "In Memoriam" and while co-presenting Best Cinematography, Bill Murray paid an additional tribute to Harold Ramis.
 After co-presenter Amy Adams presented the nominees, Murray ad-libbed "Oh, we forgot one.
 Harold Ramis for Caddyshack, Ghostbusters and Groundhog Day."

+The annual "In Memoriam" tribute honored the following individuals.